konveyor/konveyor.github.io/content/Tackle/overview.md

 Tackle uses an interactive questionnaire for the assessment which enables key stakeholders to gather information about applications, discuss risks flagged by Tackle, and reach a consensus in formulating recommendations for each application.

 ## Tackle Refactoring Tools
-The tools are cloud-native microservices that are accessible from a common Tackle UI.
+The tools are cloud-native micro-services that are accessible from a common Tackle UI.
 * Application Inventory
 * Pathfinder
 * Controls

 ### Application Inventory
 Tackle Application Inventory is the vehicle which selects applications for assessment by Pathfinder.
-It provides users four  main functionalities:
+It provides users four  main functions:
 * Maintain a portfolio of applications.
 * Link applications to the business services they support.
 * Define interdependencies.